usegalaxy-eu/website/docs/_events/2016-12-10-rna-seq-workshop.md

 Registration is open!
 Apply [here](https://bit.ly/2eznnwD)

-Because of high demand, we offer an additional workshop only on RNA-seq data analysis.
+Because of high demand, we will offer an additional workshop only on RNA-seq data analysis.
 The workshop takes place from 15.-16.12.2016 in Freiburg.
 It is a two-days hands-on trainings course.

 Topics: